chros73/rtorrent-ps-ch_setup/README.rst

 Features
 --------

-"OK, I can live with those, so what can it do?"
+"OK, I can live with that, so what can it do?"
 Good question, let's see (most important ones come first):

 -  downloading queue manager (read more: `#66 <https://github.com/chros73/rtorrent-ps_setup/issues/66>`_)
 -  disk free space manager (read more: `#66 <https://github.com/chros73/rtorrent-ps_setup/issues/66>`_) : it's disabled by default (you have to enable it with ``AUTOROTATETORRENTS=true`` in queue script.)
 -  favouring one group of torrents over the rest of them (read more: `#13 <https://github.com/chros73/rtorrent-ps_setup/issues/13>`_)
 -  hash-checking dropped data in ``incomplete`` dir and putting meta file into one the subdirs of ``.downloading`` dir
 -  limited magnet link support (read more: `#74 <https://github.com/chros73/rtorrent-ps_setup/issues/74>`_)
+-  regularly updates scrape information for all torrents (read more: `#5 <https://github.com/chros73/rtorrent-ps_setup/issues/5>`_)
 -  sending email reports automatically
 -  backup session dir of ``rtorrent``
 -  auto-starting `rtorrent` in ``tmux`` if it's not running (with the help of an init script)